Do you remember the day you found out you had to change your way of cooking to adjust for food allergies or medical condition?

 3. Arm yourself with the proper tools:

-Having proper tools on hand such as a food processor, super blender, efficient knives, two toasters, and a quality set of pots all streamline your cooking experience.
+Having proper tools on hand such as a food processor, slow cooker, super blender, efficient knives, two toasters, and a quality set of pots all streamline your cooking experience.
 Adding some fun tools, like a spiralizer makes cooking a little more interesting.
 How about a yogurt maker or perhaps an ice cream maker?
 Now we’re talking fun!

 4. Plan and Organize: